Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Travel Insurance

 Emergency medical evacuation insurance is mandatory for this trip, with a minimum recommended coverage of $250,000 per person.
 If you decline the operator’s insurance, then you must provide proof of third party insurance.
 Trip cancellation insurance is optional but highly recommended.
 Protect your travel investment with insurance.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
-Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
+For best value and coverage for pre-existing medical conditions, consider purchasing a policy at time of booking.
 Learn more about travel insurance or get a free quote.

 Itinerary Notes